-This field sobriety test has proven to be subject to a number of different problems, not the least of which is the non-medically trained officer’s ability to recognize nystagmus and estimate the angle of onset.
+According to our Fort Lauderdale DUI attorney, this field sobriety test has proven to be subject to a number of different problems, not the least of which is the non-medically trained officer’s ability to recognize nystagmus and estimate the angle of onset.
 Because of this and the fact that the test is not accepted by the medical community, it is not admissible in many states; it is, however, admissible in Florida, but is vulnerable to attack.

 Should I agree to take a chemical test?
 What happens if I don’t?

 The adverse consequences to refusing to submit to a breath or blood test (or urine if neither is available or if drugs are suspected) are: